-Section 7.2.3.2 Annex Point/TNsG Annex IIIA, XII.1.3 Mobility in at least three soil types and where relevant mobilimetabolites and degradation products Section 7: Ecotoxicological Profile, including Fate and Behaviour ty of Official use only Other existing data Limited exposure [] Technically not feasible [] Scientifically unjustified [✓] ✓ Other justification [] Detailed justification: Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
+Section 7.2.3.2 Annex Point/TNsG Annex IIIA, XII.1.3 Mobility in at least three soil types and where relevant mobinetabolites and degradation products Section 7: Ecotoxicological Profile, including Fate and Behaviour ility of Already submitted for carbon dioxide dossier for Product Type 14.
+JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+The justifications are to be included in the respective location (section) of the dossier.
+If one of the following reasons is marked, detailed justification has to be given below.
+General arguments are not acceptable Official use only Other existing data [] Technically not feasible [] Scientifically unjustified [✓] Limited exposure [1] Other justification [] Detailed justification: Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
 Data requirements A7.1.1.2.1 and A7.1.1.2.2 do not indicate the need to conduct studies on the fate and behaviour of carbon dioxide in soil and in addition, this is substantiated by the fact that carbon dioxide does undergo a degree of abiotic degradation by means of simple dissolution in water.
 Also, it is well known that although carbon dioxide occurs predominantly in air, it will attain equilibrium with air spaces in soil through passive diffusion.
-Undertaking of intended data submission Not applicable.
+Undertaking of intended data submission 1 11 Not applicable.

-Section 7.2.3.2

-Annex Point/TNsG

-Annex IIIA, XII.1.3
+Section 7.2.3.2 Annex Point/TNsG Annex IIIA, XII.1.3

-Mobility in at least three soil types and where relevant mobility of metabolites and degradation products Section 7: Ecotoxicological Profile, including Fate and Behaviour
+Mobility in at least three soil types and where relevant mobility of metabolites and degradation products

-Evaluation by Competent Authorities Use separate "evaluation boxes" to provide transparency as to the comments and views submitted EVALUATION BY RAPPORTEUR MEMBER STATE Date Give date of action Evaluation of applicant's justification Discuss applicant's justification and, if applicable, deviating view Conclusion Indicate whether applicant's justification is acceptable or not.
-If unacceptable because of the reasons discussed above, indicate which action will be required, e.g. submission of specific test/study data Remarks - COMMENTS FORM OTHER MEMBER STATES (specify) Date Give date of comments submitted Evaluation of applicant's justification Discuss if deviating from view of rapporteur member state Conclusion Discuss if deviating from view of rapporteur member state Remarks
+Evaluation by Competent Authorities

+Use separate "evaluation boxes" to provide transparency as to the comments and views submitted

+EVALUATION BY RAPPORTEUR MEMBER STATE

+Date Give date of action

+Evaluation of applicant's justification Discuss applicant's justification and, if applicable, deviating view

+Conclusion Indicate whether applicant's justification is acceptable or not.
+If unacceptable because of the reasons discussed above, indicate which action will be required, e.g. submission of specific test/study data

+Remarks

+COMMENTS FORM OTHER MEMBER STATES (specify)

+Date Give date of comments submitted

+Evaluation of applicant's justification Discuss if deviating from view of rapporteur member state

+Conclusion Discuss if deviating from view of rapporteur member state

+Remarks